Table of contents

 • Credit Authorization:

-• Consent to run a soft or hard tri-merge credit report, which pulls your scores and credit profile from Equifax, Experian, and TransUnion.
+• Consent to run a tri-merge credit report, which pulls your scores and credit profile from Equifax, Experian, and TransUnion.
+OfferMarket only uses soft credit reports.

-• The lender will use the middle score (the second-highest of the three) to set your loan terms.
+• The lender will use the second-highest score of the guarantor with the highest score among entity members.

 Declarations & Acknowledgments: